iAmAbhishekJaiswal/CoinFlip-Web-Application/README.md

 Here I also count total flips and total head and tail percentage.

-Here you will find 3 files :-
+Here you will find 3 source files :-

 1) index.html
 2) Coin.js